-Most of Estonian design can be seen in small galleries, design boutiques and fashion stores.
+The broad scope of Estonian design can be seen in small galleries, design boutiques, and fashion stores.
 You will find many unique, handcrafted pieces from some of the most imaginative designers in Estonia.
-There is something for everyone and ceramic, textile and fashion, wood and furniture, jewellers and handicraft.
+There is something for everyone: ceramic, textile and fashion, wood and furniture, jewellers and handicraft.

 Favourite gifts and souvenirs from Estonia

-Difficult to decide which gifts to buy to your friends and family?
-Handicraft items such as hand-knitted woollen sweaters with traditional Estonian folk patterns, fun felt hats, juniper coasters and limestone candle holders are always a good choice.
+Difficult to decide which gifts to buy for your friends and family?
+Handicraft items such as hand-knitted woollen sweaters with traditional Estonian folk patterns, fun felt hats, colorful glassware or kitchen utensils made from juniper wood are always a good choice.

 Department Stores & Shopping Centres